-The current document aims at defining the functions and assurance security requirements which apply to the Bifröst smartcard.
+The current document aims at defining the functions and assurance security requirements which apply to the TARANIS smartcard.

-It is composed of both an Integrated Circuit (IC) and an embedded software providing secure data management following ePassport specifications(BAC, EAC) and driving licence specifications (BAP, EAP); this document is therefore a composite Security Target (ST).
+It is composed of both an Integrated Circuit (IC) and an embedded software providing secure data management following ePassport specifications (BAC, EAC); this document is therefore a composite Security Target (ST).